mperham/girl_friday/README.md

 Installation
 ------------------

-We recommend using [JRuby](http://jruby.org) or [Rubinius](http://rubini.us) with girl_friday.
+We recommend using [JRuby 1.6+](http://jruby.org) or [Rubinius 2.0+](http://rubini.us) with girl_friday.
 Both are excellent options for executing Ruby these days.

     gem install girl_friday

-Open your Rails application's Gemfile and add:

-    gem 'girl_friday'
+girl_friday does not support Ruby 1.8 because of its poor threading support.
+Ruby 1.9 will work but not scale well.

 Usage